How to keep your Flow Cytometry Core Facility Happy

-The helpful people who work in your flow core are an amazing resource of information for your experiments and are the people with the power to get experiments done.
+The helpful people who work in your flow cytometry core facility are an amazing resource of information for your experiments and are the people with the power to get experiments done.

 However, you need to be nice to these powerful people, so here are a few handy hints:

 It’s all down to the timing

 When booking machines, especially a sort which requires core staff’s time, it is important that you book a realistic amount of time.
 If it’s the first time you are doing a protocol, work out the total amount of time it will take you to do the assay before booking and add a bit extra in case someone is using the centrifuge or used the last of your antibody.
 Don’t forget other people need to use the machines and it’s not fair to block time just “in case you are late”.

 Etiquette of booking